MEET YOUR TEAM

 How to become a board-certified dermatologist

 To be a board-certified dermatologist in the United States requires many years of education.
-After earning a bachelor’s degree, a person applies and is accepted to medical school; spends four years earning a degree as a Medical Doctor (MD); undergoes an extremely competitive application process to match in dermatology (although a troubling recent trend allows some applicants to bypass the Match process by receiving corporate funding ); spends three years completing an accredited dermatology residency training program focused on dermatology; then sits for and must pass the American Board of Dermatology certification examination to prove competency in dermatology before being allowed to practice as a board-certified dermatologist.
+After earning a bachelor’s degree, a person applies and is accepted to medical school; spends four years earning a degree as a Medical Doctor (MD); undergoes an to match in dermatology (although a troubling recent trend allows some applicants to bypass the Match process by receiving corporate funding ); spends three years completing an accredited dermatology residency training program focused on dermatology; then sits for and must pass the American Board of Dermatology certification examination to prove competency in dermatology before being allowed to practice as a board-certified dermatologist.

 What does FAAD after a doctor’s name mean?